Students under 18 years

 If you will be living with a designated caregiver, staff from the University will visit your accommodation to ensure it is suitable.

-While you are studying, we are responsible for your wellbeing, so you need to advise us of any plans you have to travel.
+While you are studying, you need to advise us of any plans you have to travel, as we are responsible for your wellbeing.

 If you wish to stay away from your accommodation overnight, or travel outside of the Wellington area, you must: